DarkSoulEngineer/RTSP_TO_HTTP/readme.md

 Convert RTSP camera streams into HLS streams viewable in any browser even on smart TVs.

-> 📡 A project inspired by the **HiveHack @ CyberSea** challenge — where the goal was to hijack and rebroadcast RTSP streams via HTTP for smart TV viewing.
+> 📡 A project inspired by the **HiveHack @ CyberSea** challenge where the goal was to hijack and rebroadcast RTSP streams via HTTP for smart TV viewing.
+> <a href="https://www.hivehack.tech/post/iot-hacking-challenge-walkthrough-rtsp-to-http">HiveHack Blog</a>
 ---

 ## 🔧 Overview